Generic Name: Saxagliptin and Metformin (sax a GLIP tin & met FOR min)

 - Signs of a urinary tract infection (UTI) like blood in the urine, burning or pain when passing urine, feeling the need to pass urine often or right away, fever, lower stomach pain, or pelvic pain.

 - Low blood sugar can happen.
-The chance of low blood sugar may be raised when Kombiglyze XR (saxagliptin and metformin) is used with other drugs for high blood sugar (diabetes).
-Signs may be dizziness, headache, feeling sleepy, feeling weak, shaking, a fast heartbeat, confusion, hunger, or sweating.
+The chance may be raised when Kombiglyze XR (saxagliptin and metformin) is used with other drugs for diabetes.
+Signs may be dizziness, headache, feeling sleepy or weak, shaking, fast heartbeat, confusion, hunger, or sweating.
 Call your doctor right away if you have any of these signs.
-Follow what you have been told to do if you get low blood sugar.
+Follow what you have been told to do for low blood sugar.
 This may include taking glucose tablets, liquid glucose, or some fruit juices.

 - Drugs like this one may cause joint pain that can be very bad and disabling.
 Call your doctor right away if you have very bad joint pain or any joint pain that does not go away.